nuthanc/microservice/ticketing/README.md

 * D 6-share:
 * Create ticket-created-event.ts which contains the interface containing the coupling details of the subject and the data
 * Just like this, we create separate interfaces for other events

+### Enforcing Listener Subjects
+* Make Listener a Generic Type class to tie subject and data